Littlehampton: Littlehampton port

 Littlehampton's port is based around the River Arun, which opens onto the English Channel.
-A small stretch of this, 5 miles out to sea and 6 miles wide, is locally known as the "Littlehampton Channel".
+A small stretch of this, 5 mi out to sea and 6 mi wide, is locally known as the "Littlehampton Channel".
 Littlehampton started as a fishing port but now is a thriving port for thousands of leisure craft which visit from all over the UK and Europe.
 In 2009, use of leisure craft at Littlehampton rose to the extent that at least 200 more moorings were required.

 Littlehampton is also a commercial port, handling around 50–60 ships a year from Ireland, the Netherlands, Germany, Belgium and France with cargo including marine aggregates, stone, marble chippings and timber.
 From the early 1920s David Hillyard built yachts in Littlehampton, and the company of David Hillyard Ltd continued here until 2009, producing a total of over 850 yachts.